behave/behave/docs/behave.rst

    Capture logging.
 All logging during a step will be captured and displayed in the event of a failure.
 This is the default behaviour.
    This switch is used to override a configuration file setting.
+**--logging-level**
+   Specify a level to capture logging at.
+The default is INFO - capturing everything.
 **--logging-format**
    Specify custom format to print statements.
 Uses the same format as used by standard logging handlers.
 The default is '%(levelname)s:%(name)s:%(message)s'.
-**--logging-level**
-   Specify a level to capture logging at.
-The default is NOTSET - capturing everything.
 **--logging-datefmt**
    Specify custom date/time format to print statements.
 Uses the same format as used by standard logging handlers.